Frimkron/Ascidia/readme.md

 Dashed lines may be used for the sides instead of solid lines.
-Here, the sides are semi-colon `;` characters and the top an bottom are constructed with alternating hyphen `-` and space ` ` characters.
-Note, dashed lines must end with a space:
+Here, the sides are semi-colon `;` characters and the top an bottom are constructed with alternating hyphen `-` and space characters.
+Note, dashed lines must start with a hyphen and end with a space:

 ```
 +- - - - +